Lifelong Wellness

 1. Stretching

 Stretching can help improve flexibility, reduce stiffness, and increase range of motion.
-Stretching daily, ideally in the morning, is important for relieving RA symptoms.
+Daily stretching, ideally in the morning, is important for relieving RA symptoms.
 The ideal stretching routine will be different for each person and will depend on which joints are affected and what symptoms occur.
 However, stretches often involve slowly and gently moving the joints of the knees, hands, and elbows.

 • Warm up by walking in place or pumping the arms for 3-5 minutes while sitting or standing.